DataGeniusTools/eric/doc/Userdoc.md

 or

+Ref Customer.address_id > A.id

+or

 Ref C.address_id > A.id
 ```

 The Ref definition is composed from two entities separated by the greater as symbol '>'.
-The entity is specified by two or three names separated by a dot '.'
+The entity is specified by its name or its alias optionally followed by an attribute separated by a dot:

-1. an optional schema
 1. an entity name
 1. an attribute name

 like in

+- Ref OrderLine > Order
 - Ref Customer.id > Address.id
-- Ref Order.OrderLine.orderId > Order.OrderHeader.id

 ### Comments